You have returned to the top of the page and may restart browsing.

 Teaching Experience Not Required

 Teaching experience is no longer required for school counseling certification in Alabama.
-As a program that is nationally accredited by the Council of Accreditation of Counseling and Related Educational Programs, students are admitted with bachelor’s degrees in education, psychology, social work and a variety of disciplines as well as a breadth of professional experience.
+As a program that is nationally accredited by the Council of Accreditation of Counseling and Related Educational Programs (CACREP), students are admitted with bachelor’s degrees in education, psychology, social work and a variety of disciplines as well as a breadth of professional experience.

 School Counseling Program Primary Educational Goals